Hunters Green Lakeside in Tampa in Hillsborough County, Florida — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Environment • Settlements & Settlers.

 Location.
 28° 7.78′ N, 82° 19.936′ W. Marker is in Tampa, Florida, in Hillsborough County.
-Marker is at the intersection of Highland Oak Drive and Parkway Green Lane, on the left when traveling east on Highland Oak Drive.
+It is in Hunters Green Lakeside.
+It is at the intersection of Highland Oak Drive and Parkway Green Lane, on the left when traveling east on Highland Oak Drive.
 Marker is at the entrance to Nathaniel Hunter Park.
 Touch for map.
 Marker is at or near this postal address: 9456 Highland Oak Drive, Tampa FL 33647, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-John B. Sargeant, Sr. (approx. 4.4 miles away); Old Fort King Trail (approx. 4˝ miles away); Military Road (approx. 5.3 miles away); Thonotosassa Chamber of Commerce (approx. 5.4 miles away); Sunset Memory Gardens 9-11 Memorial (approx. 5.8 miles away); The Largest Orange Grove in the World (approx. 6.1 miles away); Florida Honors and Remembers our POW’s and MIA’s (approx. 6.3 miles away); a different marker also named Florida Honors and Remembers our POW's and MIA's (approx. 6.4 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies: John B. Sargeant, Sr. (approx. 4.4 miles away); Old Fort King Trail (approx. 4½ miles away); Military Road (approx. 5.3 miles away); Thonotosassa Chamber of Commerce (approx. 5.4 miles away); Sunset Memory Gardens 9-11 Memorial (approx. 5.8 miles away); The Largest Orange Grove in the World (approx. 6.1 miles away); Morrisound Recording (approx. 6.2 miles away); Florida Honors and Remembers our POWs and MIAs (approx. 6.3 miles away).